VenoMave: Targeted Poisoning Against Speech Recognition

-\mypar{Clean Test Accuracy.} We evaluate the victim's performance against the standard test set to calculate the \textit{clean test accuracy} of the model.
+We evaluate the victim's performance against the test set to calculate the \textit{clean test accuracy} of the model.
 An ideal poisoning attack does not degrade the model performance for non-target inputs; otherwise, it might be suspicious.
-For all test samples, given the model transcriptions, we count and accumulate all substituted words~\(\substitutions\), inserted words~\(\insertions\), and deleted words~\(\deletions\) over the entire test set, to calculate the accuracy via
+For all test samples, given the model transcriptions, we count and accumulate all substituted words~\(\substitutions\), inserted words~\(\insertions\), and deleted words~\(\deletions\) to calculate the accuracy via

 where \(\numwords\) is the total number of words in the test set's ground-truth labels.